maxzheng/great-life-guide/genius.md

 3. Concentrate on one thing at a time
 4. Do the right thing

-### Common Values to Ensure the Prosperity of Humanity

-Sharp tools have no affinity to prosperity of humanity, hence it's important to have a common set of values to ensure that as stated in [A Great Life Guide](http://hp.guide):

-1. **Truth**: This is the foundation that everything else is built on.
-Without it, everything crumples.
-2. **Pleasure**: We only have one life to live, so let's focus on enjoyment rather than pain. :)
-3. **Unity**: This is what makes relationships.
-The more we unite, the greater the prosperity of humanity.

 ### Dreams that Make You Come Alive

 All you need is happiness, but life becomes more exciting when you dream.
 As you have one life to live, make the most of